-- Start by opening a web browser window on a device that you know is connected to your WiFi network (such as your WiFi-connected smartphone or laptop)
+- Start by opening a web browser window (like Google Chrome, Safari, or Firefox) on a device that you know is connected to your WiFi network (such as your WiFi-connected smartphone or laptop)

 - You should now see a box for Username and a box for Password.
 HINT: Your router’s username and password are usually on a sticker that is stuck onto your WiFi router somewhere (sometimes on the bottom side of the router).
 If you can’t find your router’s username and password, then call your Internet Service Provider and they’ll help you find it.